This policy provides you with information about:

 A cookie is a small information file that is sent to your computer and is stored on your hard drive.
 If you have registered with us then your computer will store an identifying cookie which will save you time each time you re-visit www.runswickandhutton.com, by remembering your email address for you.
 You can change the settings on your browser to prevent cookies being stored on your computer without your explicit consent.

 These cookies enable core functionality for our site.
-They allow the site to remember your choices such as items added to the shopping basket, last pages you have viewed, provide us with info to improve our business with site traffic statistics for Google Analytics's .
-They do not contain any personal information.
+They allow the site to remember your choices such as items added to the shopping basket, last pages you have viewed, provide us with info to improve our business with site traffic statistics for Google Analytics's.
+They will also be used for personalization of ads and may be used for personalized and non-personalized advertising.
+You can view more information regarding Google’s polices by clicking on this link:-

 If you have any questions about how Runswick and Hutton uses your personal data that are not answered here, or if you want to exercise your rights regarding your personal data please contact us by the following means: